Vika and Linda: 2002–2017: Love is Mighty Close, Between Two Shores

 Vika and Linda's fourth studio album, Love is Mighty Close, was released independently in July 2002 using a country-blues style.
 Tracks were written by Cummings, Kelly, Cyndi Boste, Dan Brodie, Rob Snarski and Chris Wilson.
 The album failed to chart but it was nominated for Best Adult Contemporary Album at the ARIA Music Awards of 2002.
 Following its release, the sisters focussed on their gospel roots.
 The backing band's line-up changed, with Burstin replaced on guitar by Dion Hirini.
-During a three month residency at the Cornish Arms, Vika and Linda played and recorded gospel tunes; which resulted in a second live album, Tell the Angels, in May 2004.
+During a three-month residency at the Cornish Arms, Vika and Linda played and recorded gospel tunes; which resulted in their second live album, Tell the Angels, in May 2004.